Electric Vehicles & Solar Panels: Benefits & Savings

 |Electricity from Solar Panels||0p||£0|

 A vehicle on solar electricity could result is annual fuel savings of £1,950 while a home powered by solar power rather than grid power could save £509.
 This equates to a total annual saving of £2,459.

-In addition, if solar panels are installed and approved by the Feed-in Tariff (FiT) scheme by March 31st 2019, you could be eligible to receive payments for the energy generated by your solar panels for the next 20 years.
-The current FiT rate is 3.86p* per kWh of your total generated energy and 5.24p per kWh for your exported energy (usually estimated at 50% of what you’ve generated).
+In addition, if your solar panels were installed and accepted on to the Feed-in Tariff (FiT) scheme by March 31st 2019, you will be receiving payments for the energy generated by your solar panels for 20 years.
+The latest FiT rate is 3.86p* per kWh of your total generated energy and 5.24p per kWh for your exported energy (usually estimated at 50% of what you've generated).